-On the other hand, bias ply tires tend to heat up a lot more under the driving pressure.
+On the other hand, bias-ply tires tend to heat up a lot more under driving pressure.
 This also results in worse fuel economy and shortened tread life for them.
 The advantage that bias plies offer is their damage resistance even at low air pressure.
 They also come with rigid sidewalls that guarantee high load capacity.

 But there's is a lot more to compare and contrast between radial vs bias ply tires, as it is another extensive topic when it comes to tire structure.

 Frequently Asked Questions